Obama, allies score financial win over Romney in August

-WASHINGTON U.S. Democratic President Barack Obama and his allies scored a victory in August over Republican challenger Mitt Romney and his backers in the race for campaign money, financial disclosures showed Thursday.
+WASHINGTON U.S. Democratic President Barack Obama and his allies scored a financial victory in August over Republican challenger Mitt Romney and his backers, as Romney's team hit snags in the money race, financial disclosures showed Thursday.

-Monthly reports filed with the Federal Election Commission indicate that Obama's strategy of collecting relatively small donations from donors could offset Republicans' efforts to boost Romney through big-money contributions by wealthy supporters.
+Monthly reports filed with the Federal Election Commission indicate that Obama's strategy of collecting relatively small donations from donors could offset Republicans' efforts to boost Romney through big-money donations by wealthy supporters to independent groups.

-In a rare show of strength, the key pro-Obama "Super PAC" - a political action committee that operates outside the president's campaign and focuses on buying ads - raised more money last month than its rival pro-Romney group, according to FEC filings.
+And in a rare show of strength, the key pro-Obama "Super PAC" - a political action committee that operates outside the president's campaign - raised more money last month than its rival pro-Romney group, according to the filings with the FEC.

-The FEC reports portray massive outlays by both campaigns in August - spending almost as much as they raised - as campaigns approached their parties' nominating conventions and sought to establish themes in the home stretch to the November 6 vote.
+The FEC reports portray massive spending by both sides in August, as the campaigns approached their party's nominating conventions and sought to establish themes for the fall campaign.

-With Election Day looming, the candidates' ability to sustain large on-the-ground operations and be flexible for rapid response through TV ads may prove crucial in the tight race.

-Obama's campaign was particularly active in August, spending $83.2 million, a lot of it on ads that focused on the president's efforts to improve the economy and cast Romney as a wealthy former private equity executive who is out of touch with the concerns of most Americans.
+Obama's campaign was particularly active, raising $84.2 million and spending $83.2 million last month as it continued to emphasize Obama's efforts to improve the economy and cast Romney as a wealthy former private equity executive who is out of touch with the concerns of most Americans.

-Obama's campaign ended the month with $88.8 million on hand, compared with $50.4 million for Romney's campaign.
+The president's campaign ended the month with $88.8 million, compared with $50.4 million for Romney's campaign.

+With the November 6 election looming, the candidates' ability to sustain large grassroots operations and have flexibility for rapid response through TV advertising may prove crucial in the tight race.

-Since April, Romney has relied on outside backers for more than half of his ads, an academic study found last week - far more than the president, who relied on Democratic outside groups for less than 10 percent of anti-Romney or pro-Obama ads.
+Since April, Romney has relied on outside backers for more than half of his ads, an academic study found last week - far more than Obama, whose campaign has been spending at a rapid clip on advertising and its vast get-out-the-vote network of campaign staff and volunteers.

-That left the group with just $6.3 million in cash on hand, raising questions about how much of an ad-buying force it will be in the final weeks before the election.
+That left the group with just $7.4 million in cash on hand, raising questions about how much of an ad-buying force it will be in the home stretch.

-That lagged the pro-Obama Priorities USA Action, which had its best fundraising month in August, bringing in $10.1 million.
-It had $4.8 million in the bank at the end of last month.
+Priorities USA had its best fundraising month in August, bringing in $10.1 million and ending the month with $4.8 million in the bank.

-The pro-Obama Super PAC had struggled to attract Democratic donors, who generally disdain rules that allow Super PACs to raise and spend unlimited funds.

 OBAMA'S ADVANTAGE

-Restore Our Future kicked up its spending in August to try to counter Obama's ads that dominated the airwaves in many parts of the country last month.
+Restore Our Future, which declined to comment, kicked up its spending in August to try to counter Obama's well-funded campaign, whose ads dominated the airwaves in many parts of the country last month.

 Romney himself raised $66.1 million in August, according to FEC filings.
 But the campaign spent $61.2 million and could not dip into a large chunk of its cash because a provision in U.S. campaign law walled it off until after his official nomination at the Republican convention in Tampa in late August.